31337list/turtlewow-essential-addons/README.md

 [pfUI](https://github.com/31337list/turtlewow-essential-addons/tree/main/pfUI#readme)

-- to learn more about an addon, click 1 of the addon folders in the directory above to open its readme file
+- click an addon to learn more about it